Quantum-amplified global-phase spectroscopy on an optical clock transition

-In conclusion, we have demonstrated the first-ever quantum amplification of the phase encoded on an optical clock transition, and observed sensitivity below the SQL without subtracting the laser noise.
+In conclusion, we have demonstrated the first-ever quantum amplification of the phase encoded on an optical clock transition, and directly observed sensitivity below the SQL.
 We have achieved this while developing a new spectrosopic method that utilizes the concepts of holonomic quantum gates \cite{Zhou2017,SJOQVIST201665}, measuring the frequency-dependent global phase of the two-level clock system with reference to a third level.
-Importantly, this has allowed us to apply, for the first time, entanglement-enhanced metrology to Rabi type spectroscopy.
+Importantly, this has allowed us to apply, for the first time, entanglement-enhanced metrology to Rabi-type spectroscopy.
+(Entanglement-enhanced measurement of the Rabi drive amplitude has been demonstrated in Ref. \cite{Bao2020}.)
 We have also identified the rotary echo in Rabi spectroscopy as a practical tool to suppress inhomogeneous broadening, enabling composite precision spectroscopy.
 In the future, we anticipate achieving further increased metrological gain by employing non-Gaussian probe states involving more atoms.
 Based on our previous work~\cite{Colombo2022}, the improvements should follow the Heisenberg scaling.
-The phase amplification technique on the clock transition can also be extended to multiple ensembles, opening new avenues for quantum-enhanced multiplexed optical lattice clocks~\cite{Zheng2022}, optical clock networks~\cite{Riehle2017}, multi-parameter estimation, and distributed sensing techniques.
+The phase amplification technique on the clock transition can also be extended to multiple ensembles, opening new avenues for quantum-enhanced multiplexed optical lattice clocks~\cite{Zheng2022}, optical clock networks~\cite{Riehle2017}, multi-parameter estimation~\cite{Li2025_multiparam}, distributed sensing techniques~\cite{Malia2022} and protocols free from the gain-bandwidth trade-off~\cite{Qi2025}.
+We also expect our method of differential measurement to be readily applicable to the search for new physics, such as Lorentz symmetry violation~\cite{Dzuba2016}.